-The former widget known as SQL Tool received so many improvements that it was needed to be moved from the design view to its own dedicated space on main window.
+The former widget known as SQL Tool received so many improvements that it needed to be moved from the design view to its own dedicated space on the main window.
 It will be fully detailed in the advanced tools chapter, nevertheless, it'll be quickly described here in this section.
 This view contains only three subsections (as shown in the image below) and they are:

 SQL execution: enables the user to issue commands to the currently browsed database.
 Any SQL command can be executed in this field and the results are exposed at the bottom of the section.
-Additionally, is possible to load SQL scripts, export results of commands to external files, save the current commands to external files and many others.
+Additionally, is possible to load SQL scripts, export results of commands to external files, save the current commands to external files, and many others.

 Source code: enables the user to quickly visualize the source code of the objects selected in the database explorer.

 This concludes the first chapter of this manual.
 From now on we will detail the majority of features available in pgModeler including the ones quickly described in this chapter.
 In the next chapter, some basic instructions will be given on how to use shortcuts and controls in the design process.